alixdamman/memento/python/functions_for_dummies.rst

     def it_helpdesk():
-        """Print universal solution to any computer problem""" print("Have you try to turn it off and on again?")
+        """Print universal solution to any computer problem""" print("Have you tried to turn it off and on again?")

     # call and execute function "it_helpdesk()"
     it_helpdesk()